EXE88/whmcstemplate-front/README.md

   14-day refresh token.
 * `/api/bff/[...path]` proxies everything else.
 It attaches the bearer token, and on a `401` it refreshes **once**, writes the rotated pair back to the cookies, and retries the original request.
-Concurrent 401s queue on a single in-flight refresh (`refreshTokens`), because rotation would invalidate every other parallel attempt.
 A second 401 clears the session and answers `session_expired`, which the client turns into a redirect to `/login`.
-* Because the proxy is same-origin, there is no CORS surface and no API base URL in the browser bundle.
+* Because the proxy is same-origin, there is no CORS surface, and the browser needs no configuration to find the API — the `/api/bff` path is hardcoded in `client.ts`.

+Rotation makes the naive "refresh on 401" wrong in two separate ways, and `refreshTokens` handles both:

+* Requests that 401 **simultaneously** would each spend the same token, and all but one would be rejected as blacklisted.
+They share one in-flight promise.
+* A request that 401s a moment **later** still carries the old cookie, because the browser had not yet seen the rotated `Set-Cookie`.
+The settled result is kept for 30 seconds and replayed, so that straggler is not logged out for no reason.
+Failures are not cached — a dead token should not keep a recovered session locked out.

 ### 2. Typed API layer